 Want to know the value of other home appliances?
 See our research on scrap appliance prices per pound and item.

 When Not to Scrap a Radiator

 If your radiator is still in good working condition, you may find that the radiator’s resale value is higher than the scrap value.
-This is most likely to be the case if your radiator is made of cast iron.
-A search for cast iron radiators on sites like eBay and Craigslist finds old cast iron radiators selling for hundreds of dollars!
-Old cast iron radiators may also have historic and collectible value as well.
-You may find it to be worth your time by first trying to resell your old cast iron radiator.
+This is most likely to be the case if your radiator is made of cast iron, which is used in home restoration and may also have historic or collectible value.
+You might want to consider selling your radiator on a peer-to-peer platform like eBay, Craigslist, or Facebook Marketplace.